 Signed into law in 2024 through Senate Bill 233, the Georgia Promise Scholarship Program will empower families to pursue exceptional educational programs, amongst which may include attending a Georgia private school.
 The Georgia Promise Scholarship will allow eligible families to use funds for private school tuition, fees, textbooks, and other eligible expenses.
-This handbook will provide more information about the Georgia Promise Scholarship, including the program's structure, eligibility requirements, and application timeline.
+This handbook will provide more information about the Georgia Promise Scholarship, including the program's structure, eligibility requirements, and application timeline for the 2025-2026 school year.
 This handbook has been updated to reflect comprehensive details included in the program regulations, which are available at MyGeorgiaPromise.org.